isaqb-org/glossary/manuscript/2-terms-D-L.md

    occur at other elements.
   * avoid *Immobility*: An element is difficult to reuse because it cannot be disentagled from the rest of the system.

+{#GE-design-rationale}
+### Design rationale
+An explicit documentation of the reasons behind decisions made when designing any architectural element.

 {#term-document}
 ### Document